Last Updated on: 21st September 2023, 09:17 am

 The role of the mother is to lay eggs in the nesting burrow and leave the babies to fend for themselves.
 Even Burmese mountain tortoises, which remain for a while, don’t wait until the eggs hatch.

 The mother will keep predators from stealing her eggs.
-Once the eggs have hatched, the hatchlings will be responsible for their own care.
+Once the eggs have hatched, the hatchlings will look after themselves.
 The mother will feel no protective attachment toward her hatchlings, regardless of their age and vulnerability.

 Baby tortoises don’t need help from their parents.
 They can survive independently as long as they have access to food and water.
 Their instinct is to burrow into the ground and stay hidden from predators.